beatrizcarolina/beatrizcarolina/README.md

 <h1 align="center"> Hello World, I'm Bea 👋</h1>

-Welcome to my profile, a paulista living on the Island of Magic!
+<p align="center"> Welcome to my profile, a paulista living on the Island of Magic! </p>

 - 🔭 I’m 8th period of bachelor's degree in Mathematics at [@UFSC](https://github.com/UFSC)
 - 🌱 I’m currently learning **Docker** and **Redis**